stevearc/overseer.nvim/README.md

 **Note**: Restarting the overseer task will rerun the tests, but the results will not be reported to neotest.
 This is due to technical limitations, and will hopefully be fixed in the future.

+### DAP

+If you have both overseer and [nvim-dap](https://github.com/mfussenegger/nvim-dap) installed, overseer will automatically run the `preLaunchTask` and `postDebugTask` when present in a debug configuration.

 ## Architecture

 ### Tasks